MicrosoftDocs/power-platform/power-platform/alm/move-from-unmanaged-managed-alm.md

    - Move solutions with downtime requirements to the final wave so there’s only one wave with downtime.
    - Implement trial runs on production copies.
    - Integrations downtime impact.
-   - Dev environment refresh process should include the common solution imported as managed to all dev environments.
+   - Development environment refresh process should include the common solution imported as managed to all development environments.
 This should be done after every wave deployment.

 6. Test the managed solution.
    - The test environment should be as similar to the production environment as possible.
-   - If there's any app downtime during the unmanaged to managed conversion from the dev environment to the test environment, make a note of it.
+   - If there's any app downtime during the unmanaged to managed conversion from the development environment to the test environment, make a note of it.
 This helps you determine how much time to a lot for when deploying to production:
       - App that's imported.
       - Other apps affected by the conversion.
       - Portals affected by the conversion.